egerong/merlin-tts-worker/README.md

 RabbitMQ.

 The project is developed by the [Estonian Language Institute](https://www.eki.ee) and is based on work by the [NLP research group](https://tartunlp.ai) at the [Universty of Tartu](https://ut.ee).
-Speech synthesis can also be tested in our [web demo](https://www.neurokone.ee/).

 ## Models

-[The releases section](https://github.com/TartuNLP/text-to-speech-worker/releases) contains the model files or their download instructions.
-If a release does not specify the model information, the model from the previous release can be used.
-We advise always using the latest available version to ensure best model quality and code compatibility.

 ## Setup